 When we wanted to redesign our website for our composite decking business and translation services uk firm we knew that we had to quickly get up to date with modern web design.
-Later when we wanted to design a website for a coconut oil business, again we found ourselves in the same situation.
+Later when we wanted to design a website for a coconut oil business and a leaky basement champaign-urbana company, again we found ourselves in the same situation.
 While some will tell you that in order for your website to gain attention it needs to be modern with a super-sleek design, there are others who are of the opinion that website design does not matter as long as the visitors can do whatever they wish to do on the site.
 Both answers hold merit but one needs to take into consideration the business or niche that is in question.
 When it comes to having a perfect website design, be it for an individual’s blog or business website, there are a number of mistakes that need to be avoided.
 While the list of such horrors can extend beyond one’s worst imagination, here are some tips from soap agency on 7 things that can potentially damage the reputation of your website and defeat the purpose of taking your business online.

 • Time is money, so let the user know what your website is all about in a matter of seconds: Attention is the new currency for doing business on the Internet.
 If as a visitor I am unable to figure out what your website deals with in a matter of seconds, chances are I will be looking somewhere else.
 Your website design should communicate clearly what it is all about, and do so fast!